GONZALEZD/cupertino_listview/README.md

-# cupertino_listview - Display a vertical list of sections and items, where the current section remains displayed on top of the list until it's pushed by the next section.
+# cupertino_listview - Display a vertical list, iOS UX styled.
-This library tends to be the equivalent of iOS UITableView with plain sections.
+This library tends to be the equivalent of iOS UITableView with plain sections, where the current section title remains on top, and pushed away by the next section title.

 It contains one widget: CupertinoListView, that mimics in its usage the [ListView] widget.

 ![](doc/cupertino_listview.gif)